CobsMatt/momentum-backtest_sector/README.md

 transaction costs modeled as turnover × 10 bps

-base series is reported net of modeled costs
+base series is reported as net of modeled costs

-4) Risk-managed overlay (Macro + Vol Targeting)
+4) Risk-managed overlay (Macro + Vol Targeting) (refered to (here) as maro overlay strategy as well)

-On top of the base strategy:
+In addition to the base strategy:

-apply a lagged volatility target (rolling realized vol, scale applied with a one-month lag)
+apply a lagged volatility target (rolling realized vol, scale applied with a one month lag)

-use a 2-state macro regime (risk-on/risk-off) to set different vol targets:
+use a 2-state macro regime (risk on/risk off) to set different vol targets:

 Risk-on target ≈ 15%

 Risk-off target ≈ 10%

-when scale < 1, the remainder is held as cash (cash return assumed ~0% unless explicitly modeled)
+when scale < 1, the remainder is held as cash (cash return assumed ~0%)

 Key results (Full period: 2001-02 → 2026-01)